6 dead, nearly 2 dozen injured after severe storms tear through central Tennessee

 NASHVILLE, Tenn.
 (AP) — Severe storms that tore through central Tennessee killed six people Saturday and sent about two dozen to the hospital as homes and businesses were damaged in multiple cities.

 Three people, including a child, were killed after an apparent tornado struck Montgomery County north of Nashville near the Kentucky state line, county officials said in a news release.
-And the Nashville Emergency Operation Center said in a post on a social media account that three people were killed by severe storms there.
-Montgomery County officials said another 23 there were treated for injuries at hospitals.
+And the Nashville Emergency Operation Center said in a post on a social media account that three people were killed by severe storms in a neighborhood just north of downtown.
+Meanwhile, another 23 people were treated for injuries at hospitals in Montgomery County.

 “This is devastating news and our hearts are broken for the families of those who lost loved ones,” said Clarksville Mayor Joe Pitts in a statement.
 “The city stands ready to help them in their time of grief.”